160.095 Designation of minimum-maintenance roads.

 If an affected road or road segment runs along a county or town line, the designation applies only to that part of the road that is under the jurisdiction of the road authority adopting the resolution.

 Subd.
 2. Signs.
 Designation of a minimum-maintenance road is effective on the erection of the signs required under this section.
 The signs shall be posted at entry points to and at regular intervals along a minimum-maintenance road.
-Signs posted must conform to the commissioner's Manual on Uniform Traffic Control Devices.
+Signs posted must conform to the commissioner's manual of uniform traffic devices.
 Properly posted signs are prima facie evidence that adequate notice of a minimum-maintenance road has been given to the motoring public.

 Subd.
 3. Limitations.
 A trunk highway may not be designated as a minimum-maintenance road.
 A road may not be designated a minimum-maintenance road if federal-state aid to Minnesota will be reduced as a result.
 A road authority may not acquire additional right-of-way or easement by eminent domain or otherwise without the consent of the landowner, for the purpose of constructing or designating a minimum-maintenance road, except where necessary for drainage or public safety.